ntedgi/kube-argocd-helm-workshop/README.md

 * Update Charts Tags
 * Create Health Check
 * Create Livness Check
+* Create a New Pod at the same namespace
 * Connect To Other Pods
 * Kubectl inside PODS
 * Inject Enviorment Veraibls